Workforce Planning and Analytics: Using Data to Make Strategic Decisions

 The two come together as workplace planning and analytics, which provide a framework for ensuring your organization runs as efficiently as possible.

-Many organizations rely on pulse surveys and sentiment analysis to understand how employees engage with their jobs, managers and organizations at-large.
-While these solutions offer tremendous benefits, they can’t tell you the full story.
+Many organizations rely on pulse surveys and sentiment analysis to understand how employees engage with their jobs, their managers and their organizations at large.
+While these solutions offer tremendous benefits, they don’t provide the full story.

 Improved employee productivity